cvravi9/Benchmarking_SVCs/Variants/README.md

 # Variants

-Allele frequency, or gene frequency is defined as the relative frequency of an allele at a particular locus in a population, expressed as a fraction or percentage.
-In this section, allele frequencies from different somatic variant callers are compared with the artifical truth data obtained from https://ftp-trace.ncbi.nlm.nih.gov/
+A variant is an alteration in the most common DNA sequence.
+In this section, variants from different somatic variant callers are compared with the artifical truth data obtained from https://ftp-trace.ncbi.nlm.nih.gov/

 ## 1. Inputs